ArchieMeng/anime2x-multibackend/README.md

 ## How to support other versions of waifu2x?

-Write a module which contain "process_frame" function and place it in the utils folder like utils/waifu2x_chainer.py .
+Write a module which contains "process_frame" function and place it in the utils folder like utils/waifu2x_chainer.py .

 \#1 Function Declaration: process_frame(img: bytes, width: int, height: int,) --> bytes